 Dr. James Yates is originally from Olive Branch, Mississippi.
 He attended Mississippi State University for his undergraduate education and received his Doctor of Veterinary Medicine from the Mississippi State University College of Veterinary Medicine in 2020.
-His areas of veterinary interest include radiology specifically ultrasonography, soft tissue surgery, reproductive medicine, and all things brachycephalic (flat-faced animals).
+His areas of veterinary interest include radiology specifically ultrasonography, soft tissue surgery, and all things brachycephalic (flat-faced animals).

 Dr. Yates and his wife Sarah moved to Tupelo in April of 2020.
 They welcomed their daughter Olivia into the world in May of 2020 and share their home with an English Bulldog.
 As a die-hard Mississippi State fan, he enjoys all aspects of MSU athletics, especially football at Davis Wade.
 He is an avid player and fan of competitive card games such as Magic: the Gathering and the Pokémon trading card game.
 Dr. Yates volunteers his time as a mentor for both undergraduate and veterinary students at MSU where he serves as a founding board member of the CVM Alumni Council.
 He also enjoys performing in musical and live theater, as well as playing guitar and bass guitar.
 He was most recently seen as Jud Fry in Mississippi State University’s production of “Oklahoma!” in 2016 and as Karl the Giant in "Big Fish" at Tupelo Community Theater in 2023.
 Dr. Yates and his family look to become patrons of the Tupelo Community Theater and participate in other local theater events to come.
 Hail State!